Concordium/concordium.github.io/source/shared/setup-env.rst

 Download and run Concordium Client
 ==================================

-The ``concordium-client`` tool allows you to interact with a testnet node.
+The ``concordium-client`` tool allows you to interact with a Concordium node.
 The tutorials use ``concordium-client`` as a command line tool to deploy, mint, and transfer.
 The tools is available for Windows, Mac, and Linux. :ref:`Download it for your operating system here<concordium-node-and-client-download-testnet>`.
 You find documentation of important commands that the ``concordium-client`` tool provides :ref:`here<concordium-client>`.

 Rename the package to ``concordium-client`` in case it has some version annotation.
 Go to the folder where you downloaded the ``concordium-client``.
 You can check if you are in the correct folder when you see the output ``concordium-client`` from the command: